RoHS Restriction |The Restriction of Hazardous Substances

 < 1000 ppm |

-ppm :ppm = parts per million, unit of measurement for weight percentage.
+PPM: ppm = parts per million, a unit of measurement for weight percentage.
 1 ppm = 1 mg/kg =0.0001 % by weight. | |

 How The Hazardous Substances Affect Human | |

-1. Cadmium (Cd) | The main human health effects include renal dysfunction, growth disturbances, skeletal damage and reproductive deficiencies.
-Cadmium is also suspected of causing liver, lung and prostate cancer. |
+1. Cadmium (Cd) | Cadmium exposure is linked to renal dysfunction, growth disturbances, skeletal damage, reproductive deficiencies, and suspected associations with liver, lung, and prostate cancer. |

-2. Lead (Pb) | Lead can have toxic effects on the endocrine and central and peripheral nervous systems, and cause brain damage in children./ Lead is known to cause damage to the central and peripheral nervous systems, blood system and kidneys in humans.
-Effects on the endocrine system have also been observed and its serious negative effects on children’s brain development have been well documented. |
+2. Lead (Pb) | Lead has toxic effects on the endocrine and nervous systems, causing brain damage in children.
+It also harms the blood system and kidneys and negatively impacts children’s brain development. |

-3. Mercury (Hg) | It can cause chronic damage to various organs including the brain and kidneys as well as the fetus. |
+3. Mercury (Hg) | It can induce chronic organ damage, specifically affecting the brain, kidneys, and fetus. |

 4. Hexavalent